onedionys/onedionys-smart-contract/README.md

-# DionysHub
+# Onedionys Dapp

-DionysHub Smart Contract is a versatile blockchain solution designed to power decentralized applications (dApps) with features like token faucets, staking, AI-integrated quizzes, lottery games, and NFT rewards.
+Onedionys Dapp is a versatile blockchain solution designed to power decentralized applications (dApps) with features like token faucets, staking, AI-integrated quizzes, lottery games, and NFT rewards.
 Built for seamless integration and scalability, it utilizes One Dionys Token (ODT) and Tea Token for incentivizing engagement and providing a dynamic user experience.

 ## How to Contribute